 In conjunction with the NFL and USA football, the Packers celebrate the annual USA Football Month to encourage kids to play America's favorite sport.
-During Family Night and the second preseason home game, the Packers invite Wisconsin youth football teams to scrimmage on the field during halftime.
-Before the second preseason home game, the youth teams join the pros on the field for the National Anthem.
+During Family Night and both preseason home games, the Packers invite Wisconsin youth football teams to scrimmage on the field during halftime.
+Before the preseason home games, the youth teams join the pros on the field for the National Anthem.

 NFL Flag Football